Staff

 Executive Director / CEO

 Cynthia was born in Winnipeg, Manitoba.
 After graduating from high school at the International School of Geneva Switzerland, she moved to Vancouver to attend Capilano College’s Business Management program where she graduated as Student Union President.
-She then co-founded the second computer animation studio in Canada Teleperion Visuals, was the Marketing Manager at CCEC Credit Union, Vice President for BC at GPC Government Policy Consultants, and Partner at The Progressive Group.
+She then co-founded the second computer animation studio in Canada, Teleperion Visuals, was the Marketing Manager at CCEC Credit Union, Vice President for BC at GPC Government Policy Consultants, and Partner at The Progressive Group, a government relations consulting agency.
 Most of her career has been consulting to the renewable energy, waste management and recycling sectors.
 Cynthia has a son living in Burnaby who is on the Autism spectrum and a stepdaughter, her husband and baby girl who live in Coquitlam.

 Cynthia Shore